CS5001-khoury/hw05/README.md

 use the get_movie_by_input() function, returning the results.
 If a string is provided, you can assume there is a comma, and split on that string.
 You will also want to look at `clean_title(str) -> str`.

-In the type hints, the contents in the brackets are the types is side the tuple or list.
+In the type hints, the contents in the brackets are the types inside the tuple or list.
+So Tuple\[str, int], means a tuple with an string value, and int value should be returned.

 ### Building a list of tuples?